Skip to main content

 Why I picked Pinpoint: Pinpoint is extremely powerful yet easy-to-use with an intuitive design and straightforward user experience.
 Recruiters and hiring managers can be onboarded and get up and running quickly, with additional customer support always available from their customer success team.

-Pinpoint has core ATS and talent CRM features such as job board multiposting and social media advertising, unlimited customizable workflows, automation, interview scheduling, and employee onboarding.
+Pinpoint has core ATS and talent CRM features such as job board multiposting and social media advertising, unlimited customizable workflows, automated interview scheduling, and employee onboarding.
 Data protection and security features include single sign-on, two-factor authentication, and tools to help manage compliance with local regulations like the GDPR/CCPA.

 Pinpoint Standout Features & Integrations: